 Turn Leftovers Into a Delicious Meal After Sunday Dinner

 This is one of my many ways of using up chicken or turkey.
 Don't waste your delicious leftovers!

 I was brought up to hate wasting food, and because of this, my children used to laugh at my parsimonious habits and call me "War Baby."
-Well, the last laugh is on them, because now we are all living through a recession, and everyone needs to economise and avoid food waste.
+Well, the last laugh is on them, because now we are all living through hard times in a recession, and everyone needs to economise and avoid food waste.

 From Kitchen to Table in 15 Minutes

-So now it's Saturday, you've been busy all day and just want to do something tasty and quick.
+So now it's a weekday, and you've been busy all day and just want to do something tasty and quick.
 Well, delicious chicken or turkey patties should fit the bill, and if you assemble all the things you'll need before you start, you'll be sitting at the table eating in 15 minutes.

 |Prep time||Cook time||Ready in||Yields|